Behavior

 How to Stop a Dog from Pulling on the Leash

 Leash pulling is the most common dog behavior complaint.
 It's also completely preventable — and fixable at any age.
 The problem is that most owners address it inconsistently, which makes it take far longer than necessary.
+If your dog seems determined to ignore you outside, our guide on training stubborn dogs has strategies designed for the most headstrong dogs.

 Why Dogs Pull: The Simple Truth